Chart Color Schemes

 Whittlesea has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 82 projects likely impacting the area.
-Key projects include Northern Private Hospital Epping, Peppercorn Hill Estate, Regional Housing Fund Projects, and DB910 Business Park.
-The following details those most relevant.
+AreaSearch has identified 82 projects likely to impact the area.
+Notable projects include Northern Private Hospital Epping, Peppercorn Hill Estate, Regional Housing Fund Projects, and Matilda Donnybrook.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.